Common Types of Truck Accidents

 While we understand that no two accidents are the same, the majority of the differing types of trucking accidents in Rhode Island and Massachusetts are caused by driver negligence.
 Truck drivers may drive in dangerous conditions to meet industry demands or to log extra hours.
 But vehicles that large require a driver’s full attention, and there’s no room for error.

-At Bottaro Law, it’s our goal to help victims of trucking accidents get the compensation they deserve.
+At the Bottaro Law Firm, LLC, it’s our goal to help victims of trucking accidents get the compensation they deserve.
 Our lawyers have experience handling many different types of trucking accidents, including:

 - Rollover accidents